rajatguptakgp/covid19india_symptomchecker/README.md

 ### On Google Colab:
   1. Run `covid19-checker.ipynb` in Google Colab.

   However, the application will not be able to run in user's regional language as his/her IP address cannot be tracked.
+The default language of the application is English.

 ### On your local machine:
   1. Open an IPython Kernel (in Jupyter Notebook or otherwise)